moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the difference between event bubbling and event capturing in JavaScript ?
 * What is the difference between value and reference in JavaScript ?
 * What is Babel?
+* What is Temporal Dead Zone in JS ?

 #### JQUERY Questions:
 * Describe event delegation in jQuery.